-Thank you for your interest in becoming a member of Meadow Orchard Project.
-We need members to help us create a thriving community space for the benefit of all by becoming a member of Meadow Orchard.
+Help us create a thriving community space for the benefit of all by becoming a member of Meadow Orchard.
 Being a member gives you an opportunity to support the project and use the space outside of our regular opening times.

 Shared responsibility for care of the site

 Meadow Orchard relies on the generous good will of volunteers to keep running and for the site to be kept in a good condition, functioning well and safe.
-We always need help with the general maintenance and care of our large site and facilities.
+We always need help with the general upkeep and care of our large site and facilities.
 Members are asked to contribute towards this, according to what you are able to give.
 We do not have paid staff.
 Please give what you can, whether this is 10-15 minutes here or there or getting stuck in at a volunteer day.
 Everyone is responsible and we are all crew!

 If you are running an event you might like to encourage participants to help out too or attend a Saturday volunteering day.

 Guidance on site and building use

 - Please respect the site and built structures and leave them in a tidy condition.

 - Please take away personal and site rubbish and recycling as there is currently no collection service.
-Please use the compost-bay for food waste (except meat/fish/bread.)
+Please use the compost-bay or wormery for food waste (except meat/fish/bread.)